 Stay away from abrasive powders, abrasive pads, and steel wool.
 These strong chemicals and abrasive cleaning agents will not only harm the glass, but they will damage your shower door hardware, and compromise the silicone and seals which will create leaks.

-An eco friendly option to prevent or reduce mineral deposit buildup on the inside of shower glass, is to spray on a mixture of 1 part white vinegar to 4 parts water (add a touch of dawn dishwashing liquid) and let soak for a few minutes.
-Then, thoroughly wipe the glass clean with a soft microfiber cloth and glass cleaner.
+An eco-friendly option to prevent or reduce mineral deposit buildup on the inside of shower glass is to spray on a mixture of 20% white vinegar and 80% water with a touch of Dawn dishwashing liquid.
+Let this mixture soak on the glass for a few minutes, being careful not to let it come in contact with the shower door hardware or plumbing fixtures.
+Rinse area with clean warm water, then thoroughly wipe the glass clean with a soft microfiber cloth and glass cleaner.

 2. Cleaning your shower door hardware

 Just use a few drops of mild soap such as dishwashing liquid and warm water and wipe with a soft microfiber towel and rinse well.
 Creative Mirror & Shower’s Perma Gleam Glass Cleaner is mild and can be used on your shower door hardware as well as your glass for a simple one step solution.